Laser Hair Removal FAQs

 Yes!
 Both men and women utilize laser hair removal treatments for the permanent reduction of hair to all areas of the body.
-The most popular areas including the face, chest, abs, arms, back, buttocks, bikini, legs, feet and hands.
+The most popular areas including the face, chest, abs, arms, back, buttocks, bikini, legs, feet, and hands.
 If you can shave it, we can laser it!
-We do NOT discriminate based gender, ethnicity, race, religion, sexual orientation or gender identification.
+We do NOT discriminate based on gender, ethnicity, race, religion, sexual orientation, or gender identification.
 All are welcome!

-Anagen (active) is the growing phase or when the hair fiber is produced.
+Anagen (active) is a growing phase or when the hair fiber is produced.

 Telogen (tired) is the last of the hair growth cycle.
 In this resting phase, the old hair falls out in preparation for the development of a new anagen hair.

-Vellus hair is short, thin, slight-colored, and barely noticeable hair that develops on most of a person’s body during childhood.
-Exceptions include the lips, the back of the ear, the palm of the hand, the sole of the foot, some external genital areas, the navel, the forehead and scar tissue.
+Vellus hair is short, thin, light-colored, and barely noticeable hair that develops on most of a person’s body during childhood.
+Exceptions include the lips, the back of the ear, the palm of the hand, the sole of the foot, some external genital areas, the navel, the forehead, and scar tissue.
 This type of hair is NOT treatable by laser hair removal.